oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ## Exception handling

-TODO
+Bytecode DSL interpreters have three built-in exception handler operations.

+- `TryCatch` executes a `try` operation (its first child), and if a Truffle exception is thrown, executes a `catch` operation (its second child).

+- `FinallyTry` executes a `try` operation (its second child), and ensures a `finally` operation (its first child) is always executed, even if a Truffle exception is thrown.
+If an exception was thrown, it rethrows the exception afterward.

+- `FinallyTryCatch` has the same behaviour as `FinallyTry`, except it has a `catch` operation (its third child) that it executes when a Truffle exception is thrown.

+The bytecode for `finally` operations may be emitted multiple times (e.g., once for each exit point of `try`).
+To support emitting it multiple times, the `finally` operation is defined using a `Runnable` parser that can be repeatedly invoked.
+The naming of the `FinallyTry` and `FinallyTryCatch` operations reflects the fact that the finally parser is supplied at the beginning of parsing, _not_ that the `finally` operation executes first.

+The `LoadException` operation can be used within the `catch` operation of a `TryCatch` or `FinallyTryCatch` to read the current exception.

+### Intercepting exceptions

+Before an exception handler executes, you may wish to intercept the exception for a variety of reasons, like:
+- adding metadata to the exception
+- handling control flow exceptions
+- converting an internal host exception to a guest exception

+To do so, take a look at the hooks `interceptTruffleException`, `interceptControlFlowException`, and `interceptInternalException` defined by [`BytecodeRootNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNode.java).
+These hooks will be invoked before the exception is dispatched to a handler.

-## Features
+## Advanced features

-This section describes some of the features supported by Bytecode DSL interpreters.
+This section describes some of the more advanced features supported by Bytecode DSL interpreters.

 ### Cached and uncached execution

-TODO
+It is strongly recommended to enable uncached execution, because it can reduce the footprint of your language and improve start-up times.

+By default, Bytecode DSL interpreters execute _cached_, allocating memory to profile conditional branches, operation specializations, and more.
+These profiles allow Truffle compilation to produce highly optimized code.
+However, for cold code that will not be compiled (e.g., because it only runs once or twice), the extra memory allocated is wasteful.

+Bytecode DSL interpreters support an _uncached_ execution mode that allocates no memory for profiling (see the `enableUncachedInterpreter` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java)).
+When uncached execution is enabled, an interpreter starts executing as uncached.
+No profiling data is collected, and each custom operation executes uncached (i.e., no specialization data is recorded).
+After a certain number of calls or loop iterations, an uncached interpreter will transition to cached, allocating profiling data and preparing the interpreter for compilation.

+Most interpreters support uncached execution without any extra development effort.
+However, if your interpreter uses [`@OperationProxy`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/OperationProxy.java), any proxied nodes must be made compatible with uncached execution.
+The Bytecode DSL processor will inform you of any changes that need to be made.

 ### Source information

-Bytecode DSL keeps track of source locations using Source and SourceSection operations.
-The Source operation defines the `Source` of its enclosed operations.
-The SourceSection operation (together with the nearest enclosing Source operation) defines the source range corresponding to the enclosed operations.

-**TODO**: this changes with the bci rework

-The RootNode itself will report as its location (via `getSourceSection()`) the first SourceSection defined within it.
-The source location at any particular point in the code can be extracted by calling the `getSourceSectionAtBci(int)` method with a given bytecode index (see [Bytecode index introspection](#bytecode-index-introspection) for ways to obtain the bytecode index).
+The `Source` and `SourceSection` operations associate source ranges with each operation in a program.
+There are several methods defined by [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java), like `getSourceLocation` and `findSourceLocation`, that can be used to compute source information for a particular location, frame instance, etc.

+It is recommended to enclose the `Root` operation in appropriate `Source` and `SourceSection` operations in order to provide accurate source information for the root node.
+The generated root node will override `Node#getSourceSection` to return this information.

+Source information is designed to have no performance overhead until it is requested (see [Reparsing metadata](#reparsing-metadata)).

 ### Instrumentation

-Bytecode DSL also associates `Tag`s with operations to support instrumentation using the Tag operation.

-TODO: fill in after instrumentation is supported

-### Bytecode index introspection
-TODO: fill in after bci changes
+The behaviour of a Bytecode DSL interpreter can be non-intrusively observed (and modified) using instrumentation.
+For example, you can instrument your code to trace each guest language statement, or add instrumentation to log return values.

+Instrumentations are specified during parsing, but disabled by default.
+They incur no overhead until they are enabled at a later time (see [Reparsing metadata](#reparsing-metadata)).

+Bytecode DSL supports two forms of instrumentation:

+1. [`@Instrumentation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Instrumentation.java) operations, which are emitted and behave just like custom [`@Operation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Operation.java)s.
+These operations can perform special actions like logging or modifying the value produced by another operation. `@Instrumentation` operations must have no stack effects, so they can either be `void` and have no children, or produce a value and have a single child.
+2. Tag-based instrumentation associates operations with particular instrumentation [`Tag`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.instrumentation/src/com/oracle/truffle/api/instrumentation/Tag.java)s using `Tag` operations.
+If these instrumentations are enabled and [`ExecutionEventNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.instrumentation/src/com/oracle/truffle/api/instrumentation/ExecutionEventNoe.java) sare attached, the bytecode interpreter will invoke the various event callbacks (e.g., `onEnter`, `onReturnValue`) when executing the enclosed operation.
+Tag-based instrumentation can be enabled using the `enableTagInstrumentation` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java).

+Note: once instrumentations are enabled, they cannot be disabled.

 ### Reparsing metadata

-In order to support source position computations and instrumentation, Truffle interpreters store extra metadata (e.g., source position information) on each root node in the program.
+Source information and instrumentation require root nodes to store additional metadata (e.g., tables mapping bytecode indices to source ranges).
 This metadata can contribute significantly to the interpreter footprint, which is especially wasteful if the information is rarely used.
-Bytecode DSL allows a language to omit all (or some) metadata from the nodes and *reparse* a node when missing metadata is required.
+Bytecode DSL allows a language to omit metadata and *reparse* a node when missing metadata is required.

-When a bytecode node is parsed, it takes a parsing mode that determines what metadata is retained.
-The default configuration, `BytecodeConfig.DEFAULT` excludes all metadata.
-In many cases, this metadata is not used on the fast path, so it is often preferable to lazily compute it instead of storing it eagerly.
+For example, the default parsing mode excludes all metadata; operations like `Source`, `SourceSection`, and `Tag` produce no metadata and have no overhead.
-When metadata is required at a later point in time – for example, a source section is requested — the generated interpreter will invoke the same parser used to `create` the nodes.
+If metadata is required at a later point in time – for example, a source section is requested — the generated interpreter will re-run the parser and store the metadata for subsequent use.
-When it is reparsed, the extra metadata will be computed and stored on the node for subsequent access.
+It may make sense to request some metadata (e.g., source information) on first parse if it is frequently used.

-In order to support reparsing, `BytecodeParser`s **must** be deterministic and idempotent.
+In order to support reparsing, [`BytecodeParser`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeParser.java)s **must** be deterministic and idempotent.
+When extra metadata is requested, the parser is invoked again, and is expected to perform the same series of builder calls.
-Furthermore, the parser will be kept alive in the heap, so languages should be mindful of the memory retained by the parser (e.g., source file contents or ASTs).
+The parse result (the [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java)) keeps a reference to the parser, so keep in mind that any strong references the parser holds may keep heap memory alive (e.g., source file contents or ASTs).

-A language implementation may choose to eagerly compute metadata that will likely be needed instead of reparsing it.
-For example, if a language makes frequent use of source information, it may make sense to create nodes with `BytecodeConfig.WITH_SOURCE` to eagerly parse source information.
+The metadata to include is specified by a [`BytecodeConfig`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeConfig.java).
+There are some predefined configurations like `BytecodeConfig.DEFAULT` for convenience, but you can also specify a specific configuration using a `BytecodeConfig.Builder` (use the static `newConfigBuilder` method on the generated class).
+Metadata is only added; there is currently no way to reparse with less information.

+### Bytecode introspection
+Bytecode DSL interpreters have various APIs that allow you to introspect the bytecode.
+These methods, defined on the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java), include:

+- `getInstructions`, which returns the bytecode [`Instruction`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Instruction.java)s for the node.
+- `getLocals`, which returns a list of [`LocalVariable`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/LocalVariable.java) table entries.
+- `getExceptionHandlers`, which returns a list of [`ExceptionHandler`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/ExceptionHandler.java) table entries.
+- `getSourceInformation`, which returns a list of [`SourceInformation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/SourceInformation.java) table entries.
+There is also `getSourceInformationTree`, which encodes the entries as a [`SourceInformationTree`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/SourceInformationTree.java).

+Note that the bytecode encoding is an implementation detail, so the APIs and their outputs are subject to change, so introspection should only be used for debugging purposes.

+### Reachability analysis
+Bytecode DSL performs some basic reachability analysis to avoid emitting bytecode when it can guarantee a location is not reachable, for example, after an explicit `Return` operation.
+The reachability analysis is confounded by features like branching, exception handling, and instrumentation, so reachability cannot always be precisely determined; in such cases, the builder conservatively assumes a given point in the program is reachable.

+### Interpreter optimizations
+Bytecode DSL supports techniques like quickening and boxing elimination to improve interpreted (non-compiled) performance.
+Refer to the [Optimization guide](Optimization.md) for more details.

+### Runtime compilation

+Like Truffle AST interpreters, Bytecode DSL interpreters use partial evaluation (PE) to implement runtime compilation.
+Runtime compilation is automatically supported, but there are some subtle details to know when implementing your interpreter.
+See the [Runtime compilation guide](RuntimeCompilation.md) for more details.

 ### Serialization
-Bytecode DSL interpreters can support serialization, which allows a language to implement bytecode caching (à la Python's `.pyc` files).
+Bytecode DSL interpreters can support serialization, which allows a language to implement bytecode caching (like Python's `.pyc` files).
 See the [Serialization tutorial](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode.test/src/com/oracle/truffle/api/bytecode/test/examples/SerializationTutorial.java) for more details.

 ### Continuations
 Bytecode DSL supports single-method continuations, whereby a root node is suspended and can be resumed at a later point in time.
-Continuations allow languages to implement features like coroutines and generators that require the interpreter to suspend the state of the current method.
+Continuations can be used to implement language features like coroutines and generators that suspend the state of the current method.
 See the [Continuations guide](Continuations.md) for more details.